Clara Villarosa

 Clara Villarosa is an American entrepreneur, author, publisher and motivational speaker.
 She is the co-founder of Villarosa Media and was the founder of Hue-Man Bookstores in Denver, Colorado and Harlem, New York, one of the highest earning African-American bookstores in the country from the 1980s to the 2010s.
-Her book, Down to Business: The First 10 Steps to Entrepreneurship for Women was nominated for a NAACP Image Award.
+Her book, Down to Business: The First 10 Steps to Entrepreneurship for Women was nominated for an NAACP Image Award.
 Villarosa founded the African American Booksellers Association.

 In January 2016, she co-founded Villarosa Media with her daughters, Linda Villarosa and Alicia Villarosa.
 The company focuses on publishing new books from established black authors and classic books reissued in digital formats with print on demand (POD) capability.
 Its first published book was The Wind Is Spirit: The Life, Love and Legacy of Audre Lorde.
 In 2016, she was featured in the film, Dream, Girl.

 Early life and education

 Born in 1930, Villarosa was raised in Chicago.
 She earned a bachelor's degree in education and psychology at Roosevelt University and a master's degree in social work from Loyola University.
 Following her studies, she worked until 1959 as a psychiatric social worker at Mount Sinai Hospital in Chicago before becoming a full-time mother.
 The family later moved to Denver, Colorado where Villarosa became the chief psychiatric social worker at the Department of Behavioral Science at Denver's Children's Hospital and later director of the department.
 Villarosa later attended the Graduate School of Social Work Doctoral Program and College of Law at the University of Denver.
 She worked temporarily as the employee relations manager at the United Bank of Denver during this time and later became Vice president of Human Resources and Strategic Planning.